The Chanur novels: Technology of the Compact

 The space stations are universally built as huge doughnuts, the spin maintaining artificial gravity provided by centrifugal force; the Compact has no gravitational-control technology.
 The spin poses a difficulty when docking, as the ship must precisely coincide with the rotating station wheel.
 When docked, two sets of grapples, its own and the station's, hold it in place and in mutual clinch: a ship can undock forcibly, but that is bound to damage the station and is subject to substantial fines.
 Tankers and miners dock at the central hub for the transfer of materials.
 Dockside transport is mostly electric carts and trucks of all sizes, but many move around on the docks on foot.
-If a ship ignites its jump engine while docked, the energy released will blow the whole compound to pieces.
+If a ship were to power up its jump engine while docked, the energy released would blow the whole compound to pieces.

 Different species build ships in different fashions; the methane-breather ships seem haphazardly constructed to the oxygen breathers.
 Hani ships such as The Pride of Chanur are based on mahendo'sat technology.
 The dock grapples are at the prow of the ship.
 Behind it is the habitat area with a rotating carousel which provides "gravity" during inertial flight and in jump; the bridge, galley and living quarters – including crew and passenger quarters – are all located in that ring.
 Then come the pressurized and "cold" holds for cargo canisters, loading machinery and a separate cargo access hatch; then the jump drive assembly with three vanes constructed of modular panels and mounted on support columns, with wire struts; these form the "hyperspace bubble" needed to cross the interface.
 At the rear of the ship is the main engine, used for ballistic flight.
 Hunter ships have less cargo space and more weaponry and crew accommodation, and often have detachable holds; even a freighter can "blow its holds" when necessary to lighten the ship to allow for more speed.
 This is only done in extremis, as the entire purpose of a freighter is to trade in goods and make a profit.

 Weapons include lasers, automatic cannons, and missile batteries for the ship; personal armaments include small beam weapons, pistols, and "AP guns", which fire explosive shells, not unlike a small grenade launcher.
 Knives are also mentioned.
 Hani and kif, as predators, also have sharp retractile claws and sharp teeth.
 The mahendo'sat have tough, non-retractable claws, which are often used for utilitarian purposes, but using these in a fight is seen as a sign of madness in their culture.